GenXStreamer/Snapradio/README.md

 ## Snapserver Configuration

-Setup your FIFO inputs in snamcast server.
+Setup your FIFO inputs in snapcast server.

 source entries in `/etc/snapserver.conf`: